-Every spring we should take the time to teach students all about to take care of our Earth and our environment.
-Nature is an amazing treasure and it is our job to take care of it.
+Every spring we should take the time to teach students to take care of our Earth and our environment.
+Nature is an amazing treasure, and it is our job to take care of it!

-Go grab your plan book and let’s plan for your Earth Day theme.
-Oh and don’t forget to grab the FREE Earth Day Vocabulary Posters in this post too!
+Go grab your plan book , and let’s plan your Earth Day theme.
+Don’t forget to grab the FREE Earth Day Vocabulary Posters in this post too!

-My favorite non-fiction series is Helping the Environment by Charolette Guillian which includes Caring for Nature, Saving Water, Cleaning Up Litter, Saving Energy, and Reusing and Recycling.
+My favorite non-fiction series is Helping the Environment by Charlotte Guillain, which includes Caring for Nature, Saving Water, Cleaning Up Litter, Saving Energy, and Reusing and Recycling.
 My favorite fiction books are The Earth Book by Todd Par and 10 Things I can do to Help my World.

-Kids are fascinated with garbage and recycling trucks so I just had to make a Recycling Truck Letter Sorting activity for them.
-Students pick a card, and stamp the letter on the matching side.
+Kids are fascinated with garbage and recycling trucks!
+To build on this interest, I made a Recycling Truck Letter Sorting activity for them.
+Students pick a card and stamp the letter on the matching side.
 Letter stamps make any activity more fun!

-To spice up the Earth Day writing center I added NEWSPAPER for students to write on and use to decorate their writing.
-It is a way for students practice reusing something instead of throwing it away!
+To spice up the Earth Day writing center, I added NEWSPAPER for students to write on and use to decorate their writing.
+It is a way for students to practice reusing something instead of throwing it away!

-We are learning all about the Earth so why not take the learning outside.
-We did write the room outside!
-I just placed the Earth Day vocabulary cards all over the ground and students went around writing the words on their Earth Day paper using a clipboard.
+Since we are learning all about the Earth, why not take the learning outside?!
+We did “write the room” outside!
+I placed the Earth Day vocabulary cards all over the ground.
+Students then went around writing the words on their Earth Day paper using a clipboard.
 Super simple and so much fun!

-My students LOVE connecting cubes so I made an Earth Day Syllable game where they clap the syllables and build a tower with corresponding number of cubes.
-At the end they can compare and visually see what words are short (small towers) and what words are long (big towers).
+My students LOVE connecting cubes!
+I made an Earth Day Syllable game where they clap the syllables and build a tower with the corresponding number of cubes.
+At the end, they have a visual representation of what words are short (small towers) and what words are long (big towers).

-To keep the Earth Day theme going, have students make patterns with rocks, green gems, and blue gems.
-You can make a pattern and students can extend it, students can make the start of a pattern and their friend can extend it, or students can make up their own patterns.
+To keep the Earth Day theme going, have students make patterns with rocks, green gems and blue gems.
+You can make a pattern and students can extend it.
+Students can also make the start of a pattern and their friend can extend it, or students can make up their own patterns.

-Students surveys are always a hit in my classroom.
-There’s something about a clip board that makes them feel powerful!
+Student surveys are always a hit in my classroom.
+There’s something about a clipboard that makes them feel powerful!
 Students can go around asking each other if they recycle at home.
 Students can make tallies or dots (with dot markers) on the graph.